t7mp/maven-t7-plugin/README.md

-T7MP - Maven Plugin
+T7MP - Tomcat 7 Maven Plugin
 ====================

-Beware this repository will be renamed on 20.01.2012

 This Tomcat 7 Maven Plugin supports a full-featured Tomcat for testing